fishjam-cloud/mobile-client-sdk/examples/webdriverio-test/readme.md

   - choose archive and tap on distribute > custom > development > next ... > automatically manage signing > export
   - choose file to export your app, recommend to do it in ios folder
   - your path should look like path/to/your/app/FishjamExample.ipa
+- IOS_TEST_SCREEN_BROADCAST - indicates if ios screen broadcast should be tested

 #### additional envs for github action